wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 Yes.
 Include this shortcodes anywhere inside post's text or inside text widget: `[hupso title="My title" url="http://www.hupso.com/share/"]`.
 Replace title and url with your title and your url.
 You can also set only one of the parameters like this: `[hupso title="My title"]` or like this `[hupso url="http://www.hupso.com/share/"]`.

-= Can I use my own social icons for Twitter, Facebook and other social networks? =
+= Can I replace/change/modify social icons (images) for Twitter, Facebook and other social networks? =

 Yes, you can.
-Enable this in Settings and follow instruction there.
+Go to plugin settings.
+Change "Use custom social share icons" to "Yes, serve images from local Wordpress folder", then replace the icons inside plugin folder "img/services".
+You can also upload images to another web server or CDN ([read instructions](http://www.hupso.com/share/custom-social-icons.php)).

 = How can I display share buttons only inside widget and not under posts? =